Allegorical representations of Argentina

 There are various allegorical representations of Argentina or associated in any way with Argentina.
 There is not, however, a national personification with its own name, like Marianne from France, or Hispania from Spain, but sculptures and engravings representing liberty, republic, motherland or other concepts that have been used officially by the Argentine state.
+The allegory is represented in most cases by a young woman called the Liberty of Oudiné, dressed in a kind of tunic, with a light skin and flowing brown or black wavy hair.
+She usually wears a red Phrygian cap, an emblem of liberty.
+When the allegory of Argentina is depicted, her tunic and overtunic almost always bear the colors of the Argentine flag.

 Sculptures

 Despite the absence of a character with fixed traits, the allegory of Argentina is usually a female figure dressed in robes and wearing a Phrygian cap, which also appears on the Argentine coat of arms.
 Figures such as these appear in dozens of engravings, reliefs, plaques, paintings, memorials and sculptures.
 Some of the memorials that include an allegorical representation of Argentina are the "Monumento Nacional a la Bandera" in Rosario, the "Monumento de los Españoles" in Palermo, the "Monumento al Guardacostas" in Puerto Madero, the "Monumento a la Gesta de Malvinas" in Quequén and the "Monumento al Ejército de Los Andes" in Mendoza, among others.
 An allegorical representation is also figurehead of the ARA Libertad, the flagship of the Argentine Navy.
 Allegories regularly appeared in official memorabilia for the Centenary celebrations, as well as a prominent decorative feature in state buildings and logos of government departments at the turn of the century.